reliverse/relico/README.md

 ## 🛠 Contributing

-We’d love your help!
+We'd love your help!
 Bug?
 Feature?
 Example?
 PR it!
 Or hop into [Discord](https://discord.gg/Pb8uKbwpsJ) to discuss CLI theming and terminal art 💜

 ```bash